bofenghuang/vigogne/vigogne/data/README.md

 ## Instruction-following Data

-Here are the instruction-following data used to fine-tune the Vigogne models:
+Here are the instruction-following data used to fine-tune the Vigogne-Instruct models:

 |                    Dataset                    | Size  |                                                                                  Link                                                                                   |                                                                                                             Description                                                                                                             |
 | :-------------------------------------------: | :---: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |